-Once you have mastered your floating skills at the instructional event, you can join us for our annual Missouri River Float in August or September.
+Once you have mastered your floating skills at the instructional event, you can join us for our annual Missouri River Float in September.
 This float trip begins on the Platte River in Farley, MO at the Schimmel City boat ramp and winds up in Parkville on the Missouri River at Platte Landing Park.
-The total trip is 12 miles and it typically takes around 4 hours to complete.
-Participants must provide their own boats, but if you don’t own one rentals are available for the float trip.
-Registration opens the Monday after our instructional program in July and is limited to the first 75 signups.
+The total trip is 16 miles and it typically takes around 4 hours to complete.
+Participants must provide their own boats, but if you don’t own one, rentals are available for the float trip.
+Registration opens the Monday after our instructional program in July and is limited.
+Shuttle is provided.